cryptoinhero/zurbank/src/zurbank/doc/release-notes/zurbank-0.4.0-release-notes.md

 Add new RPC: "omni_listblockstransactions"
 -----------------------------------------

-The new RPC "omni_listblockstransactions" can be used to retrieve an unordered list of Omni transactions within a range of blocks:
+The new RPC "omni_listblockstransactions" can be used to retrieve an unordered list of Zus transactions within a range of blocks:

 ---

 ### omni_listblockstransactions

-Lists all Omni transactions in a given range of blocks.
+Lists all Zus transactions in a given range of blocks.

 Note: the list of transactions is unordered and can contain invalid transactions!